Mark A. Angelson | IIE

 Mark A. Angelson

-Angelson has served as Chairman of Rutgers University’s governing board and as Vice Chairman of the Biden Foundation.
-He was the Deputy Mayor of the City of Chicago, CEO of RR Donnelley, Chairman and CEO of two prominent Canadian public companies, and Chairman of MidOcean Partners, an international investment firm.
-He previously had a lengthy and distinguished career as an international lawyer in each of Singapore, New York, and London.
+Angelson previously served as the Deputy Mayor of the City of Chicago, CEO of RR Donnelley, Chair and CEO of two prominent Canadian public companies, and Chair of MidOcean Partners, an international investment firm.
+He earlier had a lengthy and distinguished career as an international lawyer in Singapore, New York and London.
+He was admitted to practice New York law before the Supreme Court of the United States and English law before the Supreme Court of Judicature of England and Wales.

 • twitter